-October 14th (Monday) in honor of Columbus Day November 11th (Monday) In honor of Veteran's Day
+February 17th (Monday) in honor of President's Day

 Dress Code DEVELOP is a professional organization that asks participants to maintain a standard of excellence every day.
 In a professional environment, the common rules of business are applicable.
 This organization interacts with many sectors of government, industry, and non-profit organizations.
 For these reasons, the DEVELOP encourages a daily dress code of business casual.
 However, for formal presentations, participants are encouraged to wear formal business suits.